Brigitte Muir: Early life and education

 Muir was born Brigitte Koch in Ougrée, Belgium.

 Climbing career

 In 1986, she made, with husband at the time Jon Muir and friend Graeme Hill, the first ascent of the South West Pillar of Shivling in Northern India.

-In 1997, she became the first Australian woman to summit Mount Everest and the first Australian, male or female, to climb the Seven Summits (the highest summit on each of the continents).
+On the 27th of May 1997, she became the first Australian woman to summit Mount Everest. and the first Australian, male or female, to climb the Seven Summits (the highest summit on each of the continents).

 In 1998, Penguin (Viking) published her autobiography, The Wind in My Hair.

 In 2008, SBS broadcast The Eighth Summit, a documentary directed and produced by wife and husband team Anne and Wayne Tindall, and based on Brigitte’s life.

 After her career in mountaineering and adventure, Brigitte became a film maker and an inspirational speaker.
 She leads community building treks in the village of Lura in Eastern Nepal, where she started a women’s literacy and empowerment program.